muratk5n/thirdwave/en/README.md

 ---

-I keep saying these lion batteries are dangerous.
-When they burn it is hell fire, firefighters cant put out the fires with regular methods.
-They throw water, the shit keeps on burning!
-The e-vehicles are fire hazard on wheels!
+These lion batteries are extremely dangerous.
+The wrong technology for the green transition by any measure.

 Al Jazeera: "At least eight people have been killed and 11 injured in a fire that started at an electric scooter showroom in India, police